caravagnalab/devil/README.md

 ## Installation

-You can install the development version of `devil` from [GitHub](https://github.com/) with:
+You can install the current version of `devil` from [GitHub](https://github.com/) with:

 ``` r
 devtools::install_github("caravagnalab/devil")
 ```

+The CUDA implementation is, as today, in the devel branch.

 ## Example